-You see; I come from a place where I have had to treat my own painful, inflammatory skin conditions and the irritation that comes with it, which reduces our skin’s ability to heal.
+You see; I come from a place where I have had to treat my own painful, inflammatory skin conditions and the irritation that comes with it, which reduced my skin’s ability to heal.

-And one of my biggest frustrations is when my clients tell me they’ve been recommending the long-term use of cortisone.
+One of my biggest frustrations is when my clients tell me they’ve been recommended the long-term use of cortisone.

-I know the personal care marketplace is completely and utterly overwhelming, and that you’re relying on a prescription from your doctor to help you find the RIGHT solution for your poorly skin.
+I know the personal care marketplace is completely and utterly overwhelming, and that you’re relying on a prescription from your doctor to help you find the right solution for your skin.

-So, I’m going to show you the facts, and help you to move forward with confidence if you have been prescribed hydrocortisone cream.
+So, I’m here to show you the facts, in a bid to help you to move forward with confidence if you have been prescribed hydrocortisone cream.

 Steroids are hormones that decrease inflammation; they act on the body’s immune cells.